Your HomeKit journey starts with adding a home to the Home app. Here's how!

 How to add notes to a home

-The Home app provides a handy little field for storing notes that are viewable by anyone who's received a home invite.
-If you have a HomeKit-controlled rental property, for example, you can leave notes for your tenants in this field.
-How do you add notes to your home?
-Follow along:
+The Home app provides a handy little field for storing notes viewable by anyone who's received a home invite.
+For example, if you have a HomeKit-controlled rental property, you can leave messages for your tenants in this field.

 - Launch the Home app.